Anti-Inflammatory Diet Plan →

 • ¼ teaspoon salt

-• Optional melted dark chocolate and chopped hazelnuts for topping
+• Optional melted dark chocolate and chopped nuts (such as hazelnut or pecans) for topping

 Instructions

-3. Place 90 grams or 1 cup of the nut meal into the bowl of a food processor.
-Add ½ cup chocolate chips.
-Blend the chocolate and hazelnut meal together until combined and mealy.
-The batter will be a tad moist from the chocolate.
+3. Add the 90 grams (1 cup) nut meal to the bowl of a food processor along with ½ cup chocolate chips.
+Blend until combined and slightly mealy.
+The mixture will feel slightly moist from the chocolate.

-4. Next, place the banana, sugar, and coconut oil in the food processor along with the chocolate nut blend.
-Blend on high until a smooth and thick batter is formed.
+4. Add the banana, sugar, and coconut oil to the food processor.
+Blend on high until a smooth, thick batter forms.

-5. Transfer batter to a large mixing bowl.
+5. Transfer the batter to a large mixing bowl.

-9. While cookies are cooling, melt ½ cup (4-6 ounces) of dark chocolate in microwave or in a double boiler.
+1. While cookies are cooling, melt ½ cup (4 to 6 ounces) dark or dairy-free chocolate in the microwave in short intervals or in a double boiler.

 Notes